kj7dz/GPS-clock/documentation/Software.md

 In this section you need to configure the sketch parameters prior to uploading to the ST32M development board module.

 * Download the GPS sketch file from [here](https://github.com/kj7dz/GPS-clock/blob/main/Sketch%20code/GPS_Clock_Triplel_STM_32.ino) and save it locally.
-* Launch Arduino IDE software and open the GPS sketch file.
+* Launch Arduino IDE software and open the GPS sketch file you downloaded.
-* Change line 57 - 62 to match your timezone.
-Sketch is already set to **Pacific Time Zone**.
+* Looking at this [image](https://github.com/kj7dz/GPS-clock/blob/main/images/GPS%20sketch.jpg), verfiy you have the correct timezone settings the sketch.
+The sketch is already set to **Pacific Time Zone**.
 ```css
 TimeChangeRule EDT                                 // Timezone setup for EST/EDT.
   = {"EDT", Second, Sun, Mar, 2, -240};            // Set Daylight time here.
 UTC-4hrs